-Beyond normal wear and tear, you are responsible for damage to the equipment caused by your intentional action or negligence or that of your passengers or guests.
+Beyond normal wear and tear, you are responsible for damage to the equipment news with the second second caused by your intentional action or negligence or that of your passengers or guests.
 You are also responsible for lost memory cards.
 If equipment is damaged through the action set forth above, you agree to pay ADVANCE up to a maximum of \$750 for ADVANCE equipment listed in Appendix "A" and \$50 for each lost memory card.